garnierclement/pfe/projects/manticore/README.md

 	$ rm zeromq-4.0.4.tar.gz
 	$ rm -rf zeromq-4.0.4

+On Linux using the avahi daemon the avahi dns_sd compat library and its header files are required.

+	$ sudo apt-get install libavahi-compat-libdnssd-dev

 #### Prerequisites on Windows

 This is experimental and only tested on Windows 7 x64.